jruby/blog.jruby.org/_posts/2011-11-08-jruby-conferences.md

 ### High Performance Ruby: Threading versus Evented ###

 While not specific to JRuby, Dr. Nic takes a look at the often debated topic of threaded versus evented when dealing with high performance Ruby.
 In particular JRuby is mentioned for how it handles the threaded concurrency issue.
 Slides are available on [Slideshare](http://speakerdeck.com/u/drnic/p/high-performance-ruby-threading-versus-evented-ruby-midwest-edition) for viewing (there's also a PDF download link).
+There's also a [recorded video of a previous version of the talk from Windy City Rails](http://windycityrails.org/videos2011/#1).

 ## Ruby Conference ##

 ### Be a Minecraft modman with Purugin ###

 Minecraft is a game that has gained an immense following.
 Users explore worlds and construct things along the way.
 However, there are a unique set of users who like to tinker around with the game and create mods for it.
 These users are known as modman, or so JRuby team member Thomas Enebo has decided to call them.
 This talk discusses Purugin, a framework that uses JRuby to allow for creating Minecraft plugins using Ruby syntax.
-A video of the talk is available at [Confreaks](http://confreaks.net/videos/696-rubyconf2011-be-a-minecraft-modman-with-purugin)
+A video of the talk is available at [Confreaks](http://confreaks.net/videos/696-rubyconf2011-be-a-minecraft-modman-with-purugin).

 ### JRuby: Polyglot Heaven ###

 With languages such as Scala, Clojure, and Groovy setting a new trend for languages on the JVM, projects utilizing multiple languages are not a rare site.
 This talk by JRuby team members Charles Nutter and Thomas Enebo takes a look at how JRuby can be used to interact with other JVM languages.
-A video of the talk is available at [Confreaks](http://confreaks.net/videos/684-rubyconf2011-jruby-polyglot-heaven)
+A video of the talk is available at [Confreaks](http://confreaks.net/videos/684-rubyconf2011-jruby-polyglot-heaven).

 ### JRuby and Big Data ###